maixnor/wu-quartz/content/semester 3/NEG Exam.md

 - both parties have high sunk cost
 	- Post: 3 salaries, 3 months of training me
 	- Me: 3 months of wasted time with training I can't use elsewhere
-- Post has lots of sweeteners I don't want
+- Post has lots of sweeteners I don't want and can't exclude
 	- food coupons nobody uses
 	- bicycles nobody uses
 	- other stuff nobody uses or values but still something they provide to create "value"